 The following outline describes the stages of preparation for Unitarian Universalist ministerial fellowship and some of the policies and procedures associated with each stage.

 Applicants are persons who have contacted the Ministerial Credentialing Office indicating intent to pursue fellowship as a UU minister.
 A record of applicants will be maintained by the Ministerial Credentialing Office.

 Ministerial Fellowship Requirements Booklet and Appendix

-- Requirements for Fellowship Booklet (PDF)
+- Requirements for Fellowship Booklet (link to Google Document)

-- Requirements for Fellowship Appendix (PDF)
+- Requirements for Fellowship Appendix (link to Google Document)

 **** In July 2019, the Ministerial Fellowship Committee (MFC) developed an MFC Orientation document for aspirants and candidates.
 The MFC hopes that all aspirants and candidates find this information helpful in their preparation for their MFC interviews.
 Please click on the link below.

 Ministerial Fellowship Committee Orientation for Unitarian Universalist Aspirants and Candidates

 A person in Aspirant Status has submitted the following forms to the Ministerial Credentialing Office.

 - Interview Form—from a UU minister